sage-code/maj/case.md

 # use case

 Maj is an artificial langauge created for an utopic virtual world.
 Maj is not a good language until we find an useful role for it.
-I hope my next arguments are sound and will entice you to learn a thing or two about this language great language.
+I hope my next arguments are sound and will entice you to learn a thing or two about this great language.

 ## facts: